 Position of Enumerator By the front door access to the site building (Photograph 1).
-Servicing Vehicles Count In addition to the standard vehicles count (which should C C include all vehicles), separately record vehicles arriving at the site to service it, split by the car, light goods vehicle, OGV(1), OGV(2) and motorcycle categories.
-Examples of servicing vehicles include delivery vehicles, refuse and recycling lorries, utility company vehicles, couriers, fast food deliveries, building and repairs vehicles, plumbers and maintenance vehicles, etc. Head Count (Inbound) Record all people walking into the site building as an inbound head count.
-This head count should be used to factor up the inbound interview sample at this site to 100%.
-All Mode Interviews All people that walk into the site building should be asked the (Inbound) following question: "Have you walked/cycled/scootered here from your home, place of work or study?"
-If the answer is "yes" then record as a pedestrian arrival, a pedal cycle arrival or a scooter arrival.
-If the answer is "no" then ask the following question: "Have you just arrived in the local area?"
-If the answer is "no" then record as a pedestrian arrival, a pedal cycle arrival or a scooter arrival.
-If the answer is "yes" then ask the following question: "For this particular journey, has your main method of transport (by distance) been vehicle, walking, cycle, scooter, bus or train?"
-If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+Head Counts Record all people walking into and out of the site building as separate inbound and outbound head counts.
+These head counts are to be used to factor up the inbound and outbound interview samples at this site to 100%.
+All Mode Interviews All people that walk into the site building should be asked the (Inbound) following question: "Which of the following has been your main method of transport for this journey (by distance) to this retail park?
+Vehicle Walking Cycle Scooter Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 The following question will then need to be asked: "Have you parked, or were you dropped off?"
 If the answer is "parked" then record the vehicle as a vehicle arrival, and also record the appropriate number of vehicle occupant arrivals.
-If the answer is "dropped off" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant arrivals.
 If the answer is "walking" then record as a pedestrian arrival.
 If the answer is "cycle" then record as a pedal cycle arrival.
 If the answer is "scooter" then record as a scooter arrival.
 If the answer is "bus" then record as a bus passenger arrival.
 If the answer is "train" then record as a train passenger arrival.
-NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when All Mede Interviewo groups of people arrive at the site together.
-All Mode Interviews (Outbound) All people that walk out of the site building should be asked the following question: "Are you walking/cycling/scootering to your home, place of work or study?"
-If the answer is "yes" then record as a pedestrian departure, a pedal cycle departure or a scooter departure.
-If the answer is "no" then ask the following question: "Are you just departing from the local area?"
-If the answer is "no" then record as a pedestrian departure, a pedal cycle departure or a scooter departure.
-If the answer is "yes" then ask the following question:
+NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people arrive at the site together.
+All Mode Interviews All people that walk out of the site building should be asked (Outbound) the following question: "Which of the following will be your main method of transport for this journey (by distance) from this retail park?
+Vehicle Walking Cycle Scooter • Bus • Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+The following question will then need to be asked: "Have you parked, or are you being picked up?"
+"Have you parked, or are you being picked up?"
+If the answer is "parked" then record the vehicle as a vehicle departure, and also record the appropriate number of vehicle occupant departures.
+If the answer is "picked up" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant departures.
+If the answer is "walking" then record as a pedestrian departure.
+If the answer is "cycle" then record as a pedal cycle departure.